sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 However, by adding the attribute `"clicktracking=off"` to the `<a>` tag of a link in one of your campaigns **before the href attribute**, you can prevent that link from being included in the link click tracking table for that campaign.

-Clicks on this link are still recorded under your general SendGrid stats and the aggregate Campaign stats.
+Clicks on this link are still recorded under your general SendGrid statistics and the aggregate Campaign statistics.
 To learn more about click tracking in Marketing Campaigns, [click here]({{root_url}}/User_Guide/Marketing_Campaigns/campaigns.html#-Link-Tracking).

 For example, the link:

 `<a clicktracking="off" href="www.example.com">Example Link</a>`

-would not be included in the link click tracking table, but it would still be counted in your overall SendGrid stats and the aggregate click tracking stats for the campaign.
+would not be included in the link click tracking table, but it would still be counted in your overall SendGrid statistics and the aggregate click tracking statistics for the campaign.

 {% anchor h3 %}
 When a recipient clicks the unsubscribe link in my campaign, are they unsubscribed from all of my emails?